-Name: Robert Drumheller
+Name: Robert Drumheller Title: Secretary

-Title: Secretary

-I, Notation of the State and County aforesaid, do certify that Described personally appeared before me this day and acknowledged that he is the Secretary of Bald Head Association, a non-profit corporation, and that by authority duly given and as the act of Bald Head Association, the foregoing instrument was signed in its name by its President, sealed with its corporate seal, and attested by himself as its Secretary.
+here the recorded , a Notary Public in and for the State and County 1, 1 aforesaid, do certify that Beter Drumbeller personally appeared before me this day and acknowledged that he is the Secretary of Bald Head Association, a non-profit corporation, and that by authority duly given and as the act of Bald Head Association, the foregoing instrument was signed in its name by its President, sealed with its corporate seal, and attested by himself as its Secretary.

-Witness my hand and official seal this grant day of May, 2022.
+Witness my hand and official seal this 81 day of 2022.
+DACO Notary Public Print Name: Michelle My commission expires: December 8.
+Hills

-Notary Public

-Print Name: MICHOW

-My commission expires: Dember 8, 2002

-1) MICHELLE KESMODEL Notary Public, North Carolina Brunswick County My Commission Expires December 08, 2026
+MICHELLE KESMODEL Notary Public, North Carolina Brunswick County My Commission Expires December 08, 2026